Benchmarks

 Trade-off

-Fastify trades flexibility for speed.
+Fastify tunes heavily for Node.js throughput.
 NextRush prioritizes zero dependencies, full TypeScript, and multi-runtime support.
-If raw single-runtime throughput is your only concern, Fastify is the right choice.
+If single-platform HTTP throughput is your only concern, Fastify is the right choice.
+If you need portability and a lean core, NextRush wins on different terms.

 Run Your Own Benchmarks